ArtiPedia/blog-v3/_posts/2017-06-20-jekyll-redirect.md

 ### Redirect URLs
 It is important to find the URLs that are hitting 404.
 A good way to find them is through Google Search Console.

-Once you have a list of 404 URLs, copy one by one and put them in the post or page to which you want that URL should redirect to as shown below.
+Once you have a list of 404 URLs, copy one by one and put them in the post or page to which you want that URL should redirect to, as shown below.
 You can redirect multiple 404 URLs together.

 {% highlight html %}
 ---